ybutala/Google_Hackathon/README.md

 Econimate can serve as a valuable learning resource for individuals with disabilities, including those with ADHD, by providing interactive and engaging multimedia elements.

-This release extends the functionality of the previous version, which utilized Google PALM2 API ([Our previous project](https://github.com/yanhd2019/GoogleHackathon)), by introducing several advancements.
+This release extends the functionality of the previous version, which utilized Google PALM2 API, by introducing several advancements.
 We enhanced overall performance and content by incorporating the advanced GPT-4.0 Turbo model.
 Additionally, we have implemented a user-friendly UI to elevate the overall user experience.

 <!-- GETTING STARTED -->